Compliance-Addons/CompliPlus/README.md

 - Better flower pots
 - Dungeons-like terracotta in badlands biomes
 - Realistic lantern holding (by @RobertRR11)
+- Emissive textures
+- Intersecting planks and bricks using CTM overlay
+- Moss on mossy stone bricks and mossy cobblestone changing colour depending on biome
+- Better iron and gold pressure plates
+- Bedrock looking more similar to netherrack in the nether
 ### Partially implemented features
-- Emissive textures
+- Better slab sides
+- Blackstone furnaces and other cookers in the nether
 ### Planned features
-- Better slab sides
-- Blackstone furnaces in the nether
 - CTM overlay textures
-- Container-specific GUI
+- Container-specific GUIs
-- Blackstone furnaces in the nether
-- Intersecting planks and bricks using CTM overlays
-- Moss on mossy stone bricks changing colour depending on biome
-- Bedrock looking more similar to netherrack in the nether
-- Better iron and gold pressure plates
-- Moss on mossy cobblestone changing colour depending on biome
 - Oak logs and leaves looking different in swamps
 - Biome- and height-dependent creeper textures
 - Biome-specific iron golems (with clothing similar to villagers)